-Troy Shafer: Star of DIY Network's Nashville Flipped, Shafer died at age 38.
-His brother shared that he passed away unexpectedly in his sleep on April 28.
+Troy Shafer: The star of DIY Network's Nashville Flipped, Shafer (pictured, above) passed away unexpectedly in his sleep on April 28.
+He was 38.

-Barbara Perry: The Dick Van Dyke Show actress Barbara Perry (pictured above between Mary Tyler Moore and Dick Van Dyke) died on May 5.
-She was 97 years old.
+Barbara Perry: The Dick Van Dyke Show actress died on May 5.
+She was 97.

-Max Azria: A fashion industry icon and the founder of BCBG, Azri passed away on May 6 at the age of 70.
-The designer died at a Houston, Texas hospital after battling lung cancer.
+Max Azria: A fashion industry icon and the founder of BCBG, Azri died May 6 at a Houston hospital after battling lung cancer.
+He was 70.

 Jim Fowler: Famed zoologist and star of Wild Kingdom, Fowler died on May 8 from complications of heart disease.
-He was 89 years old.
+He was 89.

-Harold Lederman: Longtime boxing judge and HBO personality Harold Lederman died on May 11 at the age of 89 following a long battle with cancer.
+Harold Lederman: Longtime boxing judge and HBO personality, Lederman died on May 11 at the age of 89 following a long battle with cancer.

-Isaac Kappy: An actor who had small roles in the films Thor, Terminator Salvation and the AMC series Breaking Bad, died Monday, May 14.
+Isaac Kappy: An actor who had small roles in the films Thor and Terminator Salvation, and on the AMC series Breaking Bad, Kappy died May 14.
 He was 42.

-Tim Conway: legendary comedian and star of The Carol Burnett Show, passed away on May 14 at the age of 85.
+Tim Conway: The legendary comedian and star of The Carol Burnett Show (pictured, above) passed away on May 14 at the age of 85.

-Sammy Shore: A legendary comedian best known as the co-founder The Comedy Store in Los Angeles, as well as the father of actor Pauly Shore, Sammy Shore died on May 18, at the age of 92.
+Sammy Shore: A legendary comedian best known as the co-founder The Comedy Store in Los Angeles, as well as the father of actor Pauly Shore, Shore died on May 18 at the age of 92.

 Bill Buckner: A Major League Baseball icon who suffered a lengthy battle with Lewy Body Dementia, Buckner died on May 27 at the age of 69.

-Gabriel Diniz: 28-year-old Latin pop star Gabriel Diniz died in a tragic plane accident on May 27.
+Gabriel Diniz: The 28-year-old Latin pop star died in a tragic plane accident on May 27.